-Sometime in the 1990s, computers and communications started to fuse together, beginning a new era within the Digital Age.
-The result was three further developments, which haven't ended yet.
+Sometime in the 1990s, computers and communications started to fuse together, beginning a new era within the Information Age.
+The result was three further developments, which have only just begun.

 - Convergence: Convergence describes the combining of several industries through various devices that exchange data in the format used by computers.
 The industries are computers, communications, consumer electronics, entertainment, and mass media.
-Convergence has led to electronic products that perform multiple functions, such as TVs with Internet access or phones with screens displaying text and pictures. - Portability: In the 1980s, portability, or mobility, meant trading off computing power and convenience in return for smaller size and weight.
+Convergence has led to electronic products that perform multiple functions, such as TVs with internet access, cellphones that are also digital cameras, and refrigerators that allow you to send email. - Portability: In the 1980s, portability, or mobility, meant trading off computing power and convenience in return for smaller size and weight.
 Today, however, we are close to the point where we don't have to give up anything.
-As a result, experts have predicted that small, powerful, wireless personal electronic devices will transform our lives far more than the personal computer has done so far. "[T]he new generation of machines will be truly personal computers, designed for our mobile lives," wrote one journalist back in 1992.
-"We will read office memos between strokes on the golf course and answer messages from our children in the middle of business meetings."29 Today such activities are commonplace.
-The risk they bring is that, unless we're careful, work will invade our leisure time.
+As a result, experts have predicted that small, powerful, wireless personal electronic devices will transform our lives far more than the personal computer has done so far.
+"The